jiinjeong/CSVolunteer/README.md

   * Alternate text
     * We can give an image an alternate text.
 If the computer is unable to load the image for any reason, it will display the alternate text instead.
     * To do so, the the image an `alt` attribute with a value of your alternate text, as such: `<img src="LOCATION_OF_IMAGE" alt="YOUR ALTERNATE TEXT">`.
+  * To see examples of images in an HTML document, please see the Lesson 16 [HTML document](HTMLCSS/Lessons/016_Images.html) and [CSS document](HTMLCSS/Lessons/016_Images.css).
 * **The Head**
   * Recall that the head of an HTML document contains information about the webpage, which is called metadata.
 But what information is included in the metadata?
   * Character setting
     * To set the character encoding to UTF-8, use the self-contained tag `<meta charset="utf-8">`.
       * `charset` stands for "character setting".
 UTF-8 is the standard character encoding.
-      * If you do not specify the character encoding, you can include English characters and basic symbols on your webpage, but you cannot include some symbols (such as copyright signs) or foreign language characters.
+      * If you do not specify the character encoding, you can include English characters and basic symbols on your webpage, but you may not be able to include some symbols (such as copyright signs) or foreign language characters.
+        * UTF-8 supports more characters than other forms of character encoding.
       * What is character encoding? *(Optional)*
         * In order to save your webpage, the computer needs to convert the characters that you type into bytes.
 Then, in order to display your webpage, it needs to convert the bytes back into characters.
 The character encoding is the key used to do this.
   * Title